-Let let me preface this by saying there is no secret formula or magic pill (sorry to disappoint!) to create content that attracts your target customer.
-It takes hard work and dedication to get your inbound marketing strategy going in the right direction and to ultimately have success.
-But in the end if you do it the right way the results can be fantastic.
-The key is to not get frustrated along the way and stick to your plan.
+Let us start by saying there is no secret formula or magic pill (sorry to disappoint!) to create content that attracts your target customer.
+It takes hard work and dedication to get your inbound marketing strategy going in the right direction.
+However, if you implement your strategy the right way, the results will be fantastic.

-2. Define Your Audience
+2. Defining Your Audience

 Identify whom you are writing to.
 In other words who is the target persona?
 Who exactly are you trying to reach with your blog posts?
-You need to have a clear picture of the person who you are trying to reach if you are going to effectively reach them, right?
+You need to have a clear picture of the person you are trying to reach if you are going to effectively reach them, right?
 For this to truly be effective write down all the characteristics of this target persona and make sure to share it with everyone on your team.

 Start with a plan, then channel your energy into creating the kind of content your target persona wants to read.

-3. Get in Their Heads
+3. Getting in Their Heads

-- What is it that they often ask you about?
+What is it that they often ask you about?

-- What concerns do they have?
+What concerns do they have?

-- What do they want to know about?
+What do they want to know about?

 The answers to all of these questions are all perfect blog posts for you to write.
 By focusing your articles around the questions they have you get to show thought leadership and expertise in your responses and you become more easily found when someone does an internet search.

-4. Focus on Quality, not Quantity
+4. Focusing on Quality, Not Quantity

 Never publish anything you don’t want your name on.
 If the quality is not to your internal standards, do not publish it.
 Focus on creating the highest-quality content possible.
 That means content that will resonate with your audience, not necessarily Pulitzer Prize-winning material.
 Mediocre content will get a mediocre response.

-6. Share Your Amazing Content
+6. Sharing Your Valuable Content